• Home

 So then all I do is toss all the veggies in seasonings, then spread them on the baking sheet and roast them!

-For this recipe, you need just a few things to season your vegetables.
+For this recipe, you need your vegetables and some seasonings:

 • Small red potatoes